-- risk-assess quality and need with settings to ensure that all provision is supported to be good or better.
+- Risk-assess quality and need with settings to ensure that all provision is supported to be good or better.
 Each year we will identify settings in scope for the annual cycle of visits.
-This supports settings to self-evaluate and identify aspects and support for ongoing quality improvement and the inclusion of all children. - prioritise our support to those providers who need it most such as those with Ofsted grades that are less than good and those needing guidance due to the setting context or the individual needs of the children that attend. - support early years settings in all aspects of meeting the needs of children with SEND. - ensure that LA statutory requirements are met as set out in the DfE 'Early education and childcare: Statutory guidance for local authorities' Early education and childcare - Statutory guidance for local authorities (publishing.service.gov.uk) - support the development of new settings as well as existing settings to ensure that sufficient quality places for 2, 3- and 4-year-olds are available (LA sufficiency duty - Childcare Act 2006 sections 6 and 13). - fulfil the duty to improve the well-being of children under five and reduce inequalities (Childcare Act section 1 2006).
+This supports settings to self-evaluate and identify aspects and support for ongoing quality improvement and the inclusion of all children. - Prioritise our support to those providers who need it most such as those with Ofsted grades that are less than good and those needing guidance due to the setting context or the individual needs of the children that attend. - Support early years settings in all aspects of meeting the needs of children with SEND.
+This may involve signposting to health services who can support.

+- Ensure that the local authority (LA) statutory requirements are met as set out in the DfE 'Early education and childcare: Statutory guidance for local authorities' Early education and childcare - Statutory guidance for local authorities (publishing.service.gov.uk) - Support the development of new settings as well as existing settings to ensure that sufficient quality places for 2, 3 and 4-year-olds are available (LA sufficiency duty Childcare Act 2006 sections 6 and 13). - Fulfil the duty to improve the well-being of children under five and reduce inequalities (Childcare Act section 1 2006).

 Settings have responsibility for their own improvement and for making the best use of the professional challenge, support and training available to them.
 They are also accountable for the deployment and effectiveness of the resources available to them.
 Settings should have a self-evaluation process in place, along with aspects identified for development.
-This will be reviewed as part of the SIA and Area SENCo visits.
+This will be reviewed as part of the setting improvement adviser and Area SENCo visits.